Dyn0402/sPHENIX_DAQ_Watch/README.md

 ## Features

 - Monitors DAQ rate and alerts shift crew when rate falls below set threshold.
+- Monitors the number of MVTX mixed staves and alerts the shift crew during run if more than 1 and at the end of the run if only 1.
 - Easy to silence/close if not wanted.
 - Most relevant parameters can be set by the user.
-- Parameter configurations can be saved and loaded when GUI reopned.
+- Parameter configurations can be saved and loaded when GUI reopened.
 - Can also make audible alert when run duration has reached a set time.
-Theoretically convenient when things are going very well.
+This would theoretically be convenient when things are going very well.

 ## Parameters